Privacy Policy

 https://de-de.facebook.com/policy.php

-We take great care to establish internal procedures that ensure your personal information is both accurate and protected from accidental loss, unauthorized access, unauthorized use, unauthorized modification, and unauthorized disclosure.
+We take great care to establish internal procedures that ensure your personal information is both accurate and protected from accidental loss, unauthorised access, unauthorised use, unauthorised modification, and unauthorised disclosure.
 JENTIS has implemented technical and organisational measures to ensure the most complete protection of personal data processed through the website.
 Nevertheless, internet-based data transmissions can always have security vulnerabilities, so that absolute protection cannot be guaranteed.
 For this reason, every data subject is free to transmit personal data to us by alternative means, e.g. by post.

 Subject to mandatory legal provisions or conflicting obligations, you may request from us at any time and free of charge information about your personal data processed by us, the correction of any errors in your personal data, the termination of the processing of your personal data or the erasure of your personal data.